Therapeutic Grade 100% Orange Sweet Oil.

-ZēVana is dedicated to producing 100% pure and natural extracts that will encourage calmness, revelation and increase overall well-being.
-The quality and purity of essential oils is not only derived by the botanical name, but also by the methods used to extract the oils and create the finished products – this is why the integrity of any essential oil is so indispensable.
-ZēVana works with those that share the same dedication to quality and purity to ensure each essential oil is 100% pure therapeutic grade that is free of pesticides, synthetic fertilizers and herbicide residue.
+ZēVana is dedicated to producing 100% pure and natural extracts that will encourage calmness, revelation, and increase overall well-being.
+The quality and purity of essential oils are not only derived by the botanical name, but also by the methods used to extract the oils and create the finished products – this is why the integrity of any essential oil is so indispensable.
+ZēVana works with those that share the same dedication to quality and purity to ensure each essential oil is 100% pure therapeutic grade that is free of pesticides, synthetic fertilizers, and herbicide residue.

 Common Name: Sweet Orange

 Latin Name: Citrus sinensis

 Other names: orange, China orange, Portugal orange, blood orange